wykhuh/google-sheet-website/README.md

   6. Select "Entire Document" and "Comma-separated values (.csv)"
   7. Click "Publish"
 3. Copy paste "Publish to Web" link to app.js > 'SHEET_URL'

+The website will display all the records in the Google Sheets as a table.